corviato1/rvn-asset-bazaar/README.md

 # rvn-asset-bazaar

+# To do
+Api threshold test

+Expand on readme

 # Notes:
 Lightweight vs core-tap.
 For low volume assets, API calls should work, but for large volume a version of this app that uses ravend needs to built